boost-R/datamicroarray/README.md

+This is fork of [ramhiser/datamicroarray](https://github.com/ramhiser/datamicroarray) in order to have a persistent data source within the [boost-R](https://github.com/boost-R) project.

 # datamicroarray

 The R package `datamicroarray` provides a collection of scripts to download, process, and load small-sample, high-dimensional microarray data sets to assess machine learning algorithms and models.
 For each data set, we include a small set of scripts that automatically download, clean, and save the data set.